-Depart the US on October 30 and arrive at Paris Charles de Gaulle Airport on the morning of October 31.
+Depart the US on an evening flight and arrive at Paris Charles de Gaulle Airport (CDG) the next morning.
 Guests are warmly welcomed during a breakfast reception at the Sheraton Charles de Gaulle Airport hotel and transfer to Normandy mid-day.
 Enjoy the scenic coach ride to the Normandy region, with a stop for an independent lunch along the way.
 After enjoying some free time to relax or explore the grounds of your preferred château, the group gathers this evening for introductions and an itinerary overview during a welcome reception and dinner.

 Accommodations: Château (R, D)

 Today’s tour of Normandy begins where the first shots of the invasion were fired by British glider troops at the crucial Pegasus Bridge.
 Guests learn about Major John Howard and his men of the “Ox and Bucks” and how they were able to secure and hold the bridge.
 Drive along the British and Canadian sectors while hearing stories of the landings that took place to the east of the American assaults,

 then visit the Grand Bunker Museum.
 Midday, arrive at Arromanches, explore this quaint village, and enjoy lunch on your own.
 This afternoon, view the remains of a “Mulberry Harbor” and gain insight into this great feat of engineering and ingenuity.
 Next, a trip up the commanding bluff culminates with a screening of Cinema Circulaire 360 followed by a visit to the German gun battery at Longues-sur-Mer.
 This evening join the group for dinner at the château.